Studying International Relations brings a focus on power, authority, citizenship, conflict and cooperation in the world

 Current international trends are interpreted in a historical perspective yet with a view to future directions and likely developments.
 Politics affects all our lives and with a deeper understanding you can join in conversations that address key issues.

 Programme in detail

-In Year One you will take Foundations in politics; British politics; European politics and Foundations in international politics and Studying Politics Successfully: Skills and Methods.
+In Year One you will take Foundations in politics; British politics; Comparative politics and Foundations in international politics and Studying Politics Successfully: Skills and Methods.

 Please note: Single Honours students will also be required to take 30 credits as a minor subject in their first year.

 Students doing the 50% programme are ideally positioned to connect with a wide range of other disciplines, including history, business, languages, law, communication studies, philosophy, criminology and sociology.

 You will explore international political ideas, systems and processes and learn how to collect data, develop knowledge and construct arguments.

 Department Key Facts